MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 ## Prerequisite

-In order to follow along in this scenario, you need to have completed the following:
+In order to follow along in this scenario the following prerequisite need to be fulfilled:

-* Created an Microsoft Azure Account
+* Have access to a Microsoft Azure Account
-* Installed Unity 3D
+* Have Installed Unity 3D *

+*) If you plan to call the leaderboard from a Unity game

+## Getting started